-IT 265 Advanced Visual Communication (Service Learning) (4) Day: F
+IT 265 Advanced Visual Communications (Service Learning) (4)

-Prerequisites: IT 151 (B- grade or higher); IT 152; IT 154; IT 156 This course is for second-year Visual Communications majors.
-Students will independently develop skill in the advanced features of Adobe PageMaker, Acrobat, Photoshop, Illustrator, and Macromedia software.
-Skills developed will be used to design and layout projects that can be printed or published online.
+Prerequisites: IT 151 (B- grade or higher); IT 153; IT 154; IT 156

+This course is for second-year Visual Communications majors.
+Students will study advanced features of Adobe InDesign, Acrobat, Photoshop, and Illustrator.
+Skills developed will be used to design and layout projects that can be printed or published onscreen.
 Some projects will be published in Adobe Acrobat® with enhancements added for effective onscreen viewing.
 Students will use Adobe Photoshop® plus vector graphics drawing tools to develop enhanced photos, shapes, logos, etc. Students will complete individual and team projects assigned by the instructor.
-Projects may include newsletters, business forms, brochures, ads, and web pages.
+Projects may include newsletters, business forms, brochures, ads, and onscreen pages.
 This is a service-learning course.

-IT 268 Special Projects (3) Day: F, W, S
+IT 268 Special Projects (3)

+Day: F, W, S